folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 Select one of the following options to determine if closed loans are anonymized:

-* Immediately after loan closes.
+* **Immediately after loan closes**.
 The anonymization process begins after the session is closed.
 Immediate anonymizing of loans runs on a schedule that can be determined by your system administrator or hosting provider.
-* In a certain amount of time after the loan closes.
+* **[Interval of time] after the loan closes**.
 Use the boxes to select the interval of time.
-* Never.
+* **Never**.

 #### Treat closed loans with associated fees/fines differently